Congressional-Executive Commission on China

 The Congressional-Executive Commission on China (CECC) is an independent agency of the U.S. government which monitors human rights and rule of law developments in the People's Republic of China.
-It was created in October 2001 under Title III of H.R.
-4444, which authorizes normal trade relations with the PRC, and establishes a framework for relations between the two countries.
 The commission was given the mandate by the U.S. Congress to monitor and report on human rights issues with a particular focus on compliance with the International Covenant on Civil and Political Rights and the Universal Declaration of Human Rights.
 Its reporting covers developments in freedom of expression, the right to peaceful assembly, religious freedom, freedom of movement, freedom from arbitrary arrest and detention or torture, and the right to a fair trial, among others.
 The commission publishes an annual report to the President of the United States and Congress, typically in the fall of each year.
 It also maintains a database of prisoners of conscience, holds regular roundtables and hearings, and issues letters to other institutions concerning human rights matters.

-The commission comprises a staff of researchers and analysts, and is overseen by as many as nine members each from the U.S. Senate and House of Representatives, as well as senior executive branch officials.
-Chairmanship of the commission rotates between the majority parties from the House and Senate.
-The commission is currently chaired by Jeff Merkley (D-OR).
+Creation

+The creation of the Congressional-Executive Commission on China (along with the United States-China Economic and Security Review Committee) was a concession to political forces sceptical of China to obtain further support for permanent normal trade relations with China upon its accession to the World Trade Organization.

+The commission was created in October 2000 under Title III of H.R.
+4444, which authorizes normal trade relations with China, and establishes a framework for relations between the two countries.

 Work

 Annual report

-The CECC publishes an annual report on human rights and rule of law development in China, usually in the fall of each year and covers issues such as freedom of expression, worker rights, religious freedom, ethnic minority rights, population planning, status of women, climate change and the environment, treatment of North Korean refugees, civil society, access to justice, and democratic governance.
-The reports draw on a variety of sources, including information from human rights groups, media reports, and official government or Communist Party of China documents.
+The CECC publishes an annual report on human rights and rule of law developments in China, usually in the fall of each year, and covers issues such as freedom of expression, worker rights, religious freedom, ethnic minority rights, population planning, the status of women, climate change and the environment, treatment of North Korean refugees, civil society, access to justice, and democratic governance.
+The reports draw on a variety of sources, including information from human rights groups, media reports, government, and Chinese Communist Party documents.

 Prisoner database

 As part of its mandate from Congress, the CECC maintains a partial database of religious and political prisoners believed to be detained in China.
-As of 2013, the database contained over 7,300 names.
-Over 1,300 of these are believed to be detained currently, while the remainder have been released, killed, or escaped.
+As of June 30, 2022, the database contained 10,645 names, of which 2,506 were believed to be detained at that time, while the remainder were released, deceased, or escaped.
 The database was created with the assistance of the Dui Hua Foundation and Tibet Information Network.